Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 OR

-Complex data types (objects, arrays, maps) when the schema is defined and supported by the IDE.
+Complex data types (objects, arrays, maps) when the language-compliant schema is defined.

 <br>